The lovely little Village Eyrarbakki on the South Coast of Iceland & Húsið - the House

 The show at Bakkastofa in Eyrarbakki

-Groups of over 20 people can enjoy their show at the Old Fish Factory Venue across the street from Bakkastofa, but groups of less than 20 people can enjoy their show at the couple's home, Bakkastofa.
+Groups of over 20 people can enjoy their show at the Old Fish Factory Venue across the street from Bakkastofa, but groups of fewer than 20 people can enjoy it at the couple's home, Bakkastofa.

 Ásta and Valgeir are extremely nice and lovely people, so do pay them a visit.